 In this article, we are going to share a complete list of Japanese proverbs known in Japan as Kotowaza.
 The famous Ninja phrases, famous for saying little, but speaking the truth.

-The word referring to Proverbs in Japanese is written Kotowaza [谚] which besides proverb, can mean saying, aphorism and quote.
-Japanese proverbs do not usually make so much sense, because Japanese grammar is very simple.
+The word referring to proverbs in Japanese is written as kotowaza [谚], which, besides proverb, can also mean saying, aphorism, and quotation.
+Japanese proverbs often do not make much sense because Japanese grammar is very simple.

 To understand a Kotowaza, it is necessary to delve into the meaning of the ideograms presented in the sentence.
 I will try to explain in detail each Japanese proverb and also quote a similar saying in English.